Home Cocktails Ordinary Drink Scotch Sour

 Can I use other citrus fruits instead of lime in a Scotch Sour?

 Yes, you can experiment with other citrus fruits like lemon or grapefruit.
-Each will impart a different flavor profile; for example, lemon will add a more traditional sour note, while grapefruit will introduce a slightly bitter and complex taste.
+Each will bring a different flavor profile to the cocktail, with lemon providing a more classic sour taste and grapefruit adding a unique bitterness.

-What is the origin of the Scotch Sour cocktail?
+What is the purpose of powdered sugar in the Scotch Sour?

 You Might Also Like